logisky/LogiSheets/crates/xmlserde/README.md

 `xmlserde` is a tool for serializing or deserializing xml struct.
 It is designed for [LogiSheets](https://github.com/proclml/LogiSheets), which is a spreadsheets application working on the browser.

+You can check the usage in the `workbook` directory or [here](https://github.com/proclml/LogiSheets/crates/workbook).

 ## How to use `xmlserde`

 `xmlserde` provides macros for you and in the most of cases, they are enough.